Last Updated on

 Superlative words such as ‘brilliant’, ‘great’, and ‘fantastic’ should be used with caution.
 I am sure most of you will be familiar with the context in which these words get used.
 You ask your audience a question, and these words are used to acknowledge their responses.
 Although we aspire to enthuse or encourage participants with these words, is every response truly brilliant or great?
 Or are we only saying the words without meaning it?

 While our intent to encourage participants is good, giving the same high-voltage acknowledgment to all responses overshadows our processing of response relevance.
-The suggestion here is not to pass judgement.
+The suggestion here is not to pass judgment.
 Rather, the idea is to be comfortable collecting viewpoints, without feeling the need to reciprocate using such superlatives.

-Used frequently and without discretion, our well-meaning responses of acknowledgement may come across as inauthentic.
+Used frequently and without discretion, our well-meaning responses of acknowledgment may come across as inauthentic.
 Instead, can we think of acknowledging responses with simple sentences/words like ‘That is interesting’, ‘Okay’, ‘Yes, what else?’, ‘This is one way of looking at it’, etc. In my experience, when learners see that these superlatives are reserved for some exceptional responses, they think harder and deeper about your question before responding.
 Thoughtful use of these precious words will surely drive them to earn it!

 - Engaging the participants: using questions such as How many of you…?